tap349/tap349.github.io/_posts/2016-11-12-phoenix-notes.md

 - <https://hexdocs.pm/ecto/Ecto.Multi.html>
 - <http://blog.danielberkompas.com/2016/09/27/ecto-multi-services.html>

+- replace `before` callbacks with functions in changesets
+- replace `after` callbacks with operations in Ecto.Multi

 use it when you would need callbacks in AR: Ecto.Multi allows to pack functions that should be called after main action (like `create` or `update`) - all these functions are named operations in Ecto.Multi parlance.

-moreover using Ecto.Multi allows to stop chaining if some operation fails and returns `{:error, reason}` - this error can be returned either automatically from `Repo` function or manually from functions passed to `Ecto.Multi.run`.
+moreover using Ecto.Multi allows to stop execution if some operation fails and returns `{:error, reason}` - this error can be returned either automatically from `Repo` function or manually from functions passed to `Ecto.Multi.run`.

-in the end Ecto.Multi struct is passed to `Repo.transaction/1` which rollbacks transaction if any operation fails but calling `Repo.transaction/1` in the end is not obligatory.
+in the end Ecto.Multi struct is usually passed to `Repo.transaction/1` which rollbacks transaction if any operation fails however calling `Repo.transaction/1` in the end is not obligatory (if you don't want all operations to be run in transaction - for example, they write to filesystem which cannot be rolled back).

 it all resembles using monads to handle errors in general and using `dry-monads` and `dry-matcher` gems in Ruby in particular